T-Mobile Polska: Tak Tak

 The company's prepaid mobile phone service was formerly called Tak Tak (Yes Yes), and is now called T-Mobile na kartę.

 Heyah

-Heyah is a pay-as-you-go flanker brand offered by Polish GSM provider Polska Telefonia Cyfrowa.
-The brand was introduced in 2004 as Polska Telefonia Cyfrowa's youth-focused offering but made no reference to either T-Mobile or Era in its branding.
-Although it is marketed primarily toward young people, it had a substantial effect on the Polish mobile telephony market with its significantly lower prices and one-second billing.
+Heyah is a pay-as-you-go flanker brand offered by T-Mobile Polska.
+The brand was introduced in 2004 as T-Mobile Polska's youth-focused offering but made no reference to either T-Mobile or Era in its branding.
+Although it was marketed primarily toward young people, it had a substantial effect on the Polish mobile telephony market with its significantly lower prices and one-second billing.
 Within a month of launch it had attracted over one million users.